deepdoctection/deepdoctection/README.md

 Version `v.1.0` includes a major refactoring.
 Key changes include:

 * PyTorch-only support for all deep learning models.
+* Support for many more fine-tuned models from the Huggingface Hub (Bert, RobertA, LayoutLM, LiLT, ...)
 * Decomposition into small sub-packages: dd-core, dd-datasets and deepdoctection
 * Type validations of core data structures
 * New test suite